UlricusR/multilingual-github-pages/README.md

-# Building a Multi-Lingual GitHub Page
+# Building a Multi-Lingual GitHub Page with Unsupported Jekyll Plugins

-*A step-by-step guide to build a multi-lingual website in GitHub Pages using Jekyll*
+*A step-by-step guide to build a multi-lingual website using Jekyll plugins not supported by GitHub Pages*

 GitHub Pages offers great possibilities to host static, version controlled homepages.
 One downside is the support for only a [limited amount of jekyll-plugins](https://pages.github.com/versions/).
 I was especially interested in using the [jekyll-multiple-language-plugin](https://github.com/kurtsson/jekyll-multiple-languages-plugin), because my website needed to be available in English and German.